 Simon Pietersz.
 Verelst was a Dutch Golden Age painter known for outstanding flower and fruit still life paintings.
 He was also a portraitist, popular for a time during the 1670s among English court circles.
-He was the son of the painter Pieter Harmensz Verelst (c.1618-c.1678), and brother of Hermann and Johannes, also artists.
-It seems that Simon Verelst began to suffer from bouts of insanity, which was reflected in a portrait with flowers on a gigantic scale, and who called himself "the God of Flowers".
+It seems that he began to suffer from bouts of insanity, which was reflected in a portrait with flowers on a gigantic scale, and who called himself "the God of Flowers".
 In 1709, he lived down the Strand, London at the house of the art dealer William Lovejoy who had him locked up for his bouts of unbridled aggression.
+Verelst was born in The Hague (1664) and died in London (?1721).